An-Answer-tree/AVD2/README.md

 ```bash
 python realesrgan_utils.py
 ```

+## Processed Dataset Download
+You can download the [Processed_EMM-AU_Dataset](https://huggingface.co/datasets/secsecret/EMM-AU/blob/main/Processed_EMM-AU_Dataset.zip) in our HuggingFace.

 # Download Our Fine-tuned Open-Sora 1.2 model for Video Generation
 You can download the checkpoint of the [pretrained_model_for_video_generation](https://huggingface.co/datasets/secsecret/EMM-AU/blob/main/pretrained_model_for_video_generation.zip) in our HuggingFace.